Money Expert > Car Insurance > Why has my car insurance doubled?

 Why has my car insurance doubled?

 If you’ve gone to renew your car insurance and been shocked by a jump in price, you are not alone.
-Since May 2021, UK car insurance prices have skyrocketed by 82%.
-Compared to the rise in the cost of consumer goods, the increase in car insurance prices is mind-boggling.
+Since May 2021, average UK car insurance prices have skyrocketed by 82%, with some drivers reporting that their premiums have more than doubled in price.

 Why is this happening?
 Well, there are a number of contributing factors that make this price hike surprisingly complex.